bbmokhtari/django-translations/docs/faq.rst

 FAQ
 ###

-Here we tackle some of the every day problems you may want to solve.
+Here we answer some of the questions that might come up often while using the Translations app.

 ***************************************
 How to make custom admins translatable?